Bizovi/decision-making/README.md

 This repository emerges out of teaching data science to students of various backgrounds and my practice in the industry.
 I aspire to contribute to the understanding of this complex landscape and teach people how to navigate it, how to develop valuable skills, and become more effective at problem-solving.

-That's it, whatever will be published here can't be the be-all-end-all bootcamp or course.
-But here are a few of my beliefs, which may persuade you to take the long road to your own development in AI instead of searching for "the tutorial":

-- There is no shortcut to deep understanding
-    - Of a domain, especially in an interdisciplinary setting (interconnected network of fields)
-    - With communities engaged in an evolving dialogue
-- There is no shortcut to being skillful at something
-- The journey from novice to expert is not linear, however, the "interest compounds"
-- The journey need not be painful, but it can be seriously playful,a source of wonder and meaning
-- Without skin in the game, we can't claim we truly get something
-- Without a vision which is flexible enough, but at the same time long-lived:
-    - In the case of rigidity - there is a risk of being stuck, pursue obsessively, counterproductively the wrong thing
-    - In the case of everything goes - there is a risk of wandering aimlessly and not finding a home
-- Fixating on beliefs and propositional knowing (the facts!) is counterproductive.
-Which should put into question all written above
-- Fixating on skills makes you lose the grasp of the big picture

 ## Lecture previews: Practice and Readings

 The repository will go through many changes as we go through the journey together, but you can get a sneak-peek of what it's about in the `/playground` directory.
 Of course it's unstable.